-Monday & Tuesdays
+Monday & Tuesday

 Check out the specials on our menu!!
 Eat in our airconditioned restaurant or weather protected courtyard.